Pop Evil: War of Angels (2010–2012)

 In January 2010, the band announced they were heading back into the studio to record a new album, War of Angels.
 In June 2010, the band announced that Johnny K would be the producer of the album.
 The name of the album signifies the struggle people experience when trying to leave their pasts behind.

 In September 2010, the band debuted the first single from War of Angels, "Last Man Standing", in an exclusive video with UFC fighter Frank Mir.
 The single was later featured on the NHL Network for the 2011 Stanley Cup Finals, the NFL on Fox Post game show for the 2011 NFC Championship game between the Chicago Bears and Green Bay Packers, several episodes of NASCAR on Fox and ESPN's SportsCenter, and on the July 8th 2011 episode of ESPN 2 Friday Night Fights.
 "Last Man Standing" peaked at No. 5 on the Active Radio charts.

 In April 2011, the band played "Monster You Made" live acoustically on the Bubba the Love Sponge Show and stated it was a song the band hoped might be an album single.

 War of Angels was originally expected to be released February 8, 2011, but in a press release on February 1, 2011, the band announced that War of Angels would be delayed due to "conflicts out of the bands control".

 On May 22, 2011, at a concert in Columbus, Ohio, the band symbolically ripped up their contract with Universal Music and announced a new deal with eOne Music.
-The band would later announce that "War of Angels" would be released nationally on July 5, 2011.
+The band would later announce that War of Angels would be released nationally on July 5, 2011.
 The album was also later released as a Deluxe Edition with four bonus tracks only available on iTunes and at the band's live shows.

 In June 2011, the band released the second single from its upcoming War of Angels album called "Monster You Made".

 Shortly after the band filmed a video for the single, drummer Dylan Allison had emergency surgery on a fractured vertebra in his neck and would not be able to perform with the band for an unspecified amount of time.
 Michigan drummer Josh Marunde (nicknamed "Chachi Riot") began filling in for the missing Allison.
-The band has not specified when or if Allison will return.
+The band did not specify if or when Allison would return.
 The video for "Monster You Made" debuted on July 13, 2011.